mahksmith/Geocaching-WhatNext/README.md

 Notes for myself for future implementation:
  * Distribution stats -> highest / lowest density areas for both PocketQueries and MyFinds
-   - I'd like to make the program produce a .jpg map of this.
+   - I'd like to make the program produce a .png map of this.
-     - Point map of waypoints
      - Heat map of distribution
   - Heat maps need to be of variable resolution size (bin size)